slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Experience is merely the name men gave to their mistakes."
 -- Oscar Wilde*

-> *"Good judgment comes from experience.
-Experience comes from bad judgment'. -- Jim Horning*

-> *"We're even wrong about which mistakes we're making."
--- Carl Winfeld*

 Fail fast and bounce back quickly: sometimes you win, sometimes you learn.

 Failure is only failure if you don’t learn from it.
 Accept it as part of the process.
 Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.
 When you don’t know something you will pay for it - that’s the stupidity tax.

+> *"Good judgment comes from experience.
+Experience comes from bad judgment."
+-- Jim Horning*

+> *"We're even wrong about which mistakes we're making."
+-- Carl Winfeld*

 > *"The greatest mistake you can make in life is to continually be afraid you will make one."
 -- Elbert Hubbard*